 Here’s a video of the offer of our fabulous faith traditions:

 The shape of the festival is up to you!
 Get involved.
 Make a splash with your stories…

 To set everything off we’ll be making four journeys across the landscape.
 If it’s safe then we look forward to meeting you and your community as we travel.
 If there are lockdowns then we’ll broadcast the journeys online so you can still take part.

 Journey 1.
 St David.
-We’ll begin at LLanddewi Brefi on St David’s Day.
-March 1st.
+At the beginning of June we’ll begin at Strata Florida and LLanddewi Brefi a place named after Saint David.
 David is the Patron Saint of Wales and we’ll travel for a few days over the mountains of South Wales to Llantwit Major where David is said to have studied with the great teacher Illtud.

-Journey 2.
 St Patrick.
 St Patrick was from Wales!
 He was kidnapped by pirates and taken as a slave to Ireland.
 The community in Banwen have beautiful natural heritage and a Roman road running right through the village.
-On the weekend before St Patrick’s Day they are planning a Roman weekend with Roman soldiers and a re-enactment of the kidnapping of St Patrick!
+We’ll be discovering the story of Patrick in Wales the village’s claim on the Patron Saint of Ireland!

-Journey 4.
-Brecon to Llantrissant (via Merthyr).
+Journey 3.
+Capel-ffin – Brecon – Llantrissant (via Merthyr).
 King Brychan is an ancient figure clouded on the border of myth and history.
 His name is still born by the town of Brecon.
 We know more about his many children.
 They joined the first generations of Celtic saints and their names speckle the landscape and settlements of South Wales.
 We’ll be discovering how Tydfil met her death in Merthyr Tydfil and how 1300 years later violence still threatened payers for peace in the Taf valley.

 Really looking forward to talking to you and having you involved.
 It’s for all the faith traditions – everybody welcome